-Just as it is easy to export data from Search Console Helper, it is as easy (if not easier) to import data from somewhere else.
-All you need is the CSV file.
-This function allows you to give another person your data, or a sub-set of it, without giving them access to your Google Search Console.
-They will simply import your data into their own Search Console Helper and work with it without any need to connect to your Google Search Console.
+You can of course also export data from Serch Console Helper.
+All you need is a CSV file.
+This way you can pass on data to any other party (or a sub-set of it), without giving access to your Google Search Console.
+One will simply import your data into his own Search Console Helper and can work with it without the need to connect to your Google Search Console account.
 This means full functionality with zero security and data-leak risk.

 Filter data in multiple columns

-You can type anything into the top row of any column and the data will be automatically filtered according to what you typed.
+You can type any term into the top row of any column and the data will be automatically filtered according to what was indicated.
 For example, when you type “registrierkassen” into the Query column, you will see only keywords that contain the word “registrierkassen”.
-When you then type “2017” into the Pages column, the previously filtered results will be further narrowed down to those pages that contain “2017” in their URL.
-This is a super-fast way to drill down into the data and laser-focus on exactly what you want.
+When you further type “2017” into the Pages column, the previously filtered results will be further narrowed down to those pages that contain “2017” in their URL.
+This is a super-fast way to drill down the data and focus only on specified terms.

-Right-clicking inside the data set will display a menu, which allows you to filter the data by the complete keyword and/or URL.
-This is not only another way to filter data, but it’s also the best way to view data related to any Query or Page.
+By right-clicking inside the data set, a menu will be displayed that allows you to filter the data by a complete keyword and/or URL.
+This is not only another way to filter data but it is also the best way to view data related to any Query or Page.

 Quickly view rankings in Google

-If, for any reason, you want to see where your keyword is currently ranking in the actual Google results, simply right-click the keyword and then select Search keyword in Google.
-You can choose between regular (personalized to you) search or anonymous.
+If you want to understand where your keyword is currently ranking in the actual Google results, simply right-click the keyword and then select Search keyword in Google.
+You can choose between regular (personalized to you) search or anonymous search.

 View data in any order